Keep Your Furniture Looking Great

-DO NOT sit or lie on the table.
+DO NOT sit or lie on conference room tables.
 The maximum weight which can be placed in a single spot is 50 lbs.

 Should your table receive severe damage, it can be stripped and refinished.
 Contact us for advice as to how best to handle this.

-We have put all of this information into a single document for easy distribution to your team:
+We have put all of this information about our conference room tables into a single document for easy distribution to your team:

 Paul Downs Table Care (PDF, 82.4 KB)